uqfoundation/pyina/README.md

 ``pyina`` provides a highly configurable parallel map interface to running MPI jobs, with:

-* a map interface that extends the python ``map`` standard
+* a map interface that extends the Python ``map`` standard
 * the ability to submit batch jobs to a selection of schedulers
 * the ability to customize node and process launch configurations
-* the ability to launch parallel MPI jobs with standard python
+* the ability to launch parallel MPI jobs with standard Python
 * ease in selecting different strategies for processing a work list